GRAINS-Corn climbs on global supply fears; wheat down on profit-taking

 By Julie Ingwersen

-However, trade was choppy and deferred corn contracts turned lower at times as traders took profits ahead of a three-day holiday weekend.
+However, trade was choppy and deferred corn contracts finished lower as traders took profits ahead of a three-day holiday weekend.
 U.S. markets will be closed on Good Friday.

-Uncertainty about U.S. planting weather loomed ahead of the long weekend.
-Field work is off to a slow start in the Midwest this spring because of cool and wet conditions, although it's still early.
+Traders will be monitoring weather forecasts over the long weekend following a cool spring in the U.S. Midwest that has raised fears of planting delays.
 The U.S. Department of Agriculture said the corn crop was 2% seeded as of April 10, behind the five-year average of 3%.

 "It looks like there is going to be a planting window later next week in some of the eastern Corn Belt, so maybe we get some planters rolling," said Dan Cekander, president of DC Analysis.